JetBrains-Research/paddle/README.md

 ### Python sections

-The following extensions are added by the `python` plugin, so make sure you have enabled it in your project.
+The following sections are added by the `python` plugin, so make sure you have enabled it in your project.

 #### Metadata